Long Context Modeling with Ranked Memory-Augmented Retrieval: Our Novel ERMAR Model

-Among 7B models, YARN-128k-7B excels in shorter contexts, while LongLoRA-7B-32k scales effectively to 16k-token sequences, though with some performance degradation.
-This highlights the trade-off between performance and scalability, guiding model selection based on use-case needs.
+Among the 7B models, YARN-128k-7B achieves the lowest perplexity on shorter contexts, whereas LongLoRA-7B-32k scales effectively up to 16k-token sequences, albeit with mild performance degradation.
+This result highlights the trade-off between scalability and modeling precision commonly observed in long-context transformers.

-The 3B models demonstrate ERMAR's significant advantages in long-context tasks.
-While OpenLLaMA-3B struggles beyond 4k tokens, and Phi3-128k shows more consistent performance, ERMAR sets new performance benchmarks.
-ERMAR outperforms MemLong and larger 7B models in several configurations, including achieving a remarkable 2.98 perplexity on Proof-pile, surpassing MemLong's 3.16.
-Despite slight underperformance in specific Proof-pile configurations, ERMAR’s enhanced memory retrieval mechanism proves more effective overall.
-Additionally, ERMAR maintains stable performance up to 16k tokens, with only a 3.2\% degradation in perplexity from 4k to 16k tokens, demonstrating its superior scalability in long-context modelling.
+For the 3B parameter models, ERMAR demonstrates substantial gains in long-context scenarios.
+While OpenLLaMA-3B exhibits sharp degradation beyond 4k tokens and Phi3-128k maintains moderate stability, ERMAR achieves consistently competitive performance across all sequence lengths.
+At 2k tokens, ERMAR surpasses MemLong on \textit{Proof-Pile} (2.98 vs.\ 3.16) and sustains strong results across the remaining datasets.
+Its advantage is particularly evident on \textit{PG-19}, where ERMAR achieves the best performance among 3B models at 1k and 2k tokens (10.32 and 9.75, respectively).
+Notably, ERMAR shows exceptional stability when scaling to longer contexts, with only a 0.31\% increase in perplexity from 4k to 16k tokens on \textit{PG-19} (9.78 $\rightarrow$ 9.81), indicating superior scalability.
+On \textit{WikiText-103}, ERMAR consistently outperforms other 3B models at all evaluated context lengths, further validating the effectiveness of its relevance-based memory retrieval mechanism for long-context modeling.

+\paragraph{Overall comparison against MemLong.} Across all 12 configurations in Table~\ref{tab:LCLM} (3 datasets $\times$ 4 context lengths), ERMAR outperforms MemLong in \textbf{10 out of 12 settings (83.3\%)}.
+The two exceptions occur at 16k tokens on \textit{PG-19} (9.81 vs.\ 9.64, $+1.7\%$) and \textit{Proof-Pile} (3.18 vs.\ 2.99, $+6.4\%$), where the overhead of the relevance scoring and reranking mechanisms marginally outweighs the retrieval benefit at very long contexts.
+Crucially, these are edge cases at the boundary of the training distribution (the model was fine-tuned up to 32k tokens): ERMAR maintains consistent improvements at practical context lengths (1K--4K), where memory pressure is highest, and fully recovers at 32k tokens (Table~\ref{tab:32k_context}), achieving equal or better perplexity across all three datasets.
+The 16k degradation therefore reflects an expected efficiency--benefit trade-off rather than a systematic failure of the proposed enhancements.